synergy114/Coronalloops/readme.md

 By following these guidelines and utilizing the provided `fitsImages` class, you can efficiently work with FITS images, extract sub-images, and visualize your data in Python.

 -----------------------------------
+### The results for the statistical analysis of the selected regions
 ![Statistical Analysis of Selected Regions](KDE.png)

-### Results for Statistical Analysis of Selected Regions
+### The animation of the auto selected regions based on the statistical criteria
 ![Animation of Auto Selected Regions based on Statistical Criteria](AnimationAutoSelectedRegions.gif)

-### Animation of Auto Selected Regions based on Statistical Criteria

 -----------------------------------